 ‘The Ministry of Utmost Happiness’ by Arundhati Roy

 Two decades after the author, Arundhati Roy published her last novel, she has gifted the world this masterpiece.
 Though, Arundhati Roy has written several non-fiction books since then.
-The book is epic in scale, but intimately human and relatable in its concerns, the long-awaited story dazzles with its narrative approach, unforgettable characters and an exciting plot.
+The book is epic in scale, but intimately human and relatable in its concerns, the long-awaited story dazzles with its narrative approach, unforgettable characters and an exciting plot that should be must in the list of books to read this summer .

 ‘Perennials’ by Mandy Berman

 A coming of age read about friendship, Mandy Berman’s debut will warm your heart with a nostalgic summer-camp tale.
 After years of being summer BFFs, two friends reunite at a camp as counsellors.
 For these two young women, the hot holiday season sets their coming-of-age aflame.
-Absolutely unforgettable and a lovable tale.
+Absolutely unforgettable and a lovable tale that ought to be in your list of books to read this summer.

 ‘Goodbye, Vitamin’ by Rachel Khong

-Rachel Khong in her debut novel has put forward an amazing tale we can all relate to.
+Another mindboggleing book on the list of books to read this summer is Rachel Khong’s debut novel that has put forward an amazing tale we can all relate to.
 The book is about how the protagonist, after her engagement dissolves, finds herself living with her parents, whose declining faculties and familiar quirks threaten to overwhelm her.
 It’s with a good mix of humour and love and how she’s able to confront her father’s flaws and illness.

 ‘New People’ by Danzy Senna